Our Teachers

 Katie and her husband both grew up in Cranford and now live in town with their three daughters who serve as her best teachers and biggest sources of inspiration for lessons in patience and love.
 She believes in the power of healing through yoga and is honored to serve and share her teaching with members of the HOME community.

-• Lauren Anzevino
+• Lauren Anzevino King

 • Marnie Becker